apalhinha/workout/content/exercises/auto/f/flex-hang.md

 ---
-date: 2021-03-17T22:45:57+01:00
 draft: false
 title: "Flex Hang"
 url: "/exercises/flex-hang-workout-exercise"
 eid: "pul-flex"
 exercise: "Flex Hang"
-description: "See the Flex Hang exercise, including video demonstration and instructions on how-to perform.
-Identify benefits and activated body parts, see similar, related and supporting exercises."
+description: "See the Flex Hang exercise, including video demonstration, instructions on how-to perform, benefits, activated body parts and related exercises."
 intro: ["In order to prepare yourself to pull-ups, the flex-hang is a starting exercise that will strengthen all muscles used when proper pulling."]
 steps: ["Step in a chair or box, allowing to grab the pull-up bar with your elbows bent, chin above the bar, and without effort.", "Step forward, keeping the elbows in the bent position and sustaining your body only with the arms.", "Return to the chair or box after holding this position for a few seconds."]
 hints: ["You can also jump to the bar but, ideally, use a box or chair to climb on.", "Avoid balancing.
 Keep your body steady.", "In a lower pull-up bar, say in the door, bet your knees to put all weight in your arms."]